-Bryce Petty Reportedly Suffered 'Considerable' MCL Injury
+Bryce Petty Reportedly Suffered MCL Sprain, Hopes to Play vs. Eagles

 Many were surprised when signing Josh McCown in the offseason was the biggest move the Jets did to address the quarterback position.

-With Petty out, New York will need to turn to either McCown or Christian Hackenberg, which won't excite fans in the Big Apple.
+If Petty misses time, New York will need to turn to either McCown or Christian Hackenberg, which won't excite fans in the Big Apple.

 McCown has had injury problems of his own, playing only 13 games in his two years with the Cleveland Browns.
 The fact Hackenberg didn't see the field as a rookie and struggled during OTAs and minicamp this offseason, per Kyle Koster of The Big Lead, raise further concerns he'll be overmatched in the NFL.